 This content is provided by Chambers.
 Learn more about our methodology

 Impresses sources with his courtroom advocacy skills, and has particular experience of BVI and Cayman Islands cases.
 His clients, who include beneficiaries and shareholders, benefit from his extensive trust knowledge.
-He has also handled matters in Jersey, Guernsey and the Isle of Man.
+He has also handled matters in Jersey, Guernsey, the Isle of Man and Gibraltar.

 Alan Steinfeld QC

-Solicitors flock to him due to his wide commercial and traditional chancery expertise and his profound knowledge of trust disputes.
+Has wide commercial and traditional chancery expertise and a profound knowledge of trust disputes.
 He has broad offshore experience across the Channel Islands, the Caribbean and Hong Kong.
-Steinfeld is well versed in hedge fund and investment fund disputes.
+Steinfeld is well versed in hedge fund, investment fund and property disputes.
 He is also active on behalf of private clients in family and estate disputes.

 David Brownbill QC